-September is the bridge between the summer and fall harvests, ushering in favorite fruits such as apples, grapes, mangoes, and dates.
+September is the bridge between the summer and fall harvests, welcoming favorite fruits such as apples, grapes, mangoes, and dates.
 Classic veggies like carrots and bell peppers can be found side by side with bok choy in market stalls overflowing with last-of-summer tomatoes and berries.
 Here's what to do with September's harvest — savor it while you can!

 Bok choy (also called pak choi) is a classic Chinese ingredient appearing in everything from soups to stir-fries and salads.
 There are several varieties of bok choy, ranging in size from large to small; the smaller varieties, such as Shanghai bok choi or dwarf bok choi, are often sold as "baby bok choy" even though they're fully grown.

 Hailing from the brassica family, this atypical cabbage is delicate with a mild, light flavor.
 Bok choy is beloved not only for its fresh, almost sweet flavor but also its dual texture: the soft green leaves wilt quickly with heat for a pleasingly soft texture similar to spinach, while the white ends remain crisp, providing a satisfying, crunchy counterpoint.

 When buying bok choy, look for a firm, crisp base and well-formed green leaves.
 Dirt can hide easily in the base, so do be sure to rinse it well right before using.
 Prior to that, store the bok choy in a plastic bag in the refrigerator, where it will keep well for 3-4 days.

 Due to bok choy's delicate nature, it fares well with quick cooking methods such as stir-frying, sauteeing, or steaming.
 While bok choy generally doesn't get too tough, the larger varieties are often chopped for use in salads, whereas smaller varieties can be stir-fried whole or simply chopped in half.